 said David Nelms, chairman and chief executive officer of Discover in a statement about the agreement.

 This isn’t the first ruling that’s come down due to CFPB’s investigations.
-Earlier this year, another credit card company, Capital One, was hit with a $140 million tab for the same reasons Discover has been found guilty of.
+Earlier this year, another credit card company was hit with a $140 million tab for the same reasons Discover has been found guilty of.
 There was also a penalty totaling $25 million it was forced to pay for the same reasons.

 But how is the public image of the agency that was formed as a result of the 2009 CARD Act?
 Consumers are overwhelmingly pleased with the willingness of a government agency that not only works on behalf of the public, but takes steps to hold financial institutions accountable.
 Now, with the two most recent rulings, CFPB has now compiled what it’s referring to as a “warning for other companies”.
 In it, various banking and credit card companies are put on notice.